This Erasmus researcher crowdfunded her research!

 Now that we’re getting started, we want to keep everyone involved, for example by sending out a newsletter.
 We really want to try to maintain the community we built through crowdfunding.’

-If you are interested in receiving the newsletter, you can email Jeanine at email@example.com
+For more info on this research, visit the website.
+If you are interested in receiving the newsletter, you can email Jeanine at firstname.lastname@example.org